UBC-MOAD/Reshapr/docs/examples/nibi_research_run_extraction.rst

   a value for ``--time`` of tens of minutes to a few hours should be sufficient for most extractions.

-Once your interactive session starts, activate your ``reshapr`` conda environment and run your extraction with the :command:`reshapr extract` command.
+Once your interactive session starts, run your extraction with the :command:`pixi run -m $HOME/MOAD/Reshapr reshapr extract` command.
 An example of doing that looks like:

 .. code-block:: text